 Getting to Keukenhof

-The Keukenhof Gardens are much larger than you might expect.
-At over 70 acres, they seem to go on forever, and you could easily spend more than one day, especially if you are manic about flowers.
+The ride to Keukenhof passes through the heart of the commercial tulip fields, which in mid-April look like strips of huge bright ribbons covering the ground.
+At almost 80 acres, the gardens seem to go on forever, and you could easily spend more than one day, especially if you are manic about flowers.

-Most river cruise ship shore excursions give guests less than half a day, so you will probably see less than half of the gardens and will have to plan a return trip.
+Most river cruise ship shore excursions give guests just a few hours, so those visitors will probably see less than half of the gardens and may want to return.
 The site has both outdoor gardens and greenhouses, so if the weather turns rainy, there are still plenty of flowers to see indoors.

 Be sure to take a camera.
-Keukenhof is one of the most photographed sites in the world, and you will take more pictures than you plan.
+Keukenhof is one of the most photographed sites in the world, and you will likely take more pictures than you plan.

 What Else You Will See